danfouer/ParallelMan/README.md

 # installing ChatterBot:https://github.com/gunthercox/ChatterBot
 pip install chatterbot

+# Notice
+1. Run Jupyter Notebook from Anaconda
+2. Changing BotName="肖恩" to your wechat name

 # Create your own Corpus Training data:https://github.com/gunthercox/chatterbot-corpus
 Chatterbot is a very flexible and dynamic chatbot that you easily can create your own training data and structure.